 Download latest NX Client¶

-You can connect to NX via the NX Client or by pointing your browser at nxcloud01.
+The NX Client requires a one-time configuration to set it up to connect to the NERSC NX service.
+After that you can connect to the NX service via the NX Client or by pointing your browser at nxcloud01.

 The browser interface is still experimental and can sometimes be slower than connecting via the client.

 If you don't wish to re-authenticate with your password and a new one-time password every time the NX Client is disconnected (e.g. if you close your laptop), you can connect with an ssh key generated by sshproxy.
 You will need to regenerate the ssh key with sshproxy once a day, but otherwise the NX Client will automatically reconnect.

 - Install sshproxy on your laptop and generate an SSH key (instructions are here).
 Note that you must do this once every day to generate a new key.